-Working with Government, non-governmental organisations (NGOs) and community partners, the Trust is committed to improving the quality of life of the people of Hong Kong, and providing relief to those in need.
+Working with the Government, non-governmental organisations (NGOs) and community partners, the Trust is committed to improving the quality of life of the people of Hong Kong.
 As a philanthropic organisation in its own right, the Trust also proactively identifies and initiates projects that anticipate future community and social needs.

-The Trust serves 10 principal areas of civic and social needs in its contributions:
+The Trust serves ten principal areas of civic and social need:

-While the Trust continues to fund a wide range of projects, it is placing special emphasis on four areas of strategic focus:
+While the Trust funds a wide range of projects, it is also placing special emphasis on four areas:

-Over the past decade, The Hong Kong Jockey Club Charities Trust has donated an average of HK$3.7 billion a year to the community.
-In 2019/20, its total approved donations were HK$4.5 billion, benefiting 210 charity and community projects.
+Over the past decade, The Hong Kong Jockey Club Charities Trust has donated an average of HK$4.5 billion a year to the community.
+In 2021/22, its total approved donations were HK$6.6 billion, benefiting 292 charity and community projects.

 The “Summer · Harbour” campaign, exclusively sponsored by The Hong Kong Jockey Club, officially opened today (16 June).
 Members of the public can enjoy summer-themed art created by local illustrators and designers and other fun activities at six designated sites on the harbourfront from 17 June. ...